-doesn’t have any bones, I will need to start by creating skeleton.
+Even tho jellyfish doesn’t have any bones, I will need to start by creating a skeleton.

-Best way to create the same shape 4 times is to draw the shape of the lamp on paper and trace it with your 3Dsimo and connect the skeleton together afterwards.
+Best way to create the same shape 4 times is to draw the shape of the lamp on paper and trace it with your 3Dsimo and connect the skeleton together afterward.

-Material of the skeleton is not that important, since I will cover it with outer layer of luminescent filament, but I will use it anyway.
-Next, it’s time to fill out the space between the ribs of our skeleton, which is little bit time consuming, but easy to do using faster feeding speed.
+The material of the skeleton is not that important since I will cover it with an outer layer of luminescent filament, but I will use it anyway.
+Next, it’s time to fill out the space between the ribs of our skeleton, which is a little bit time consuming, but easy to do using faster feeding speed.

 Best way for me is to go random directions, while evenly covering the surface with filament, to get awesome surface texture with lots and lots of tiny holes, which makes the jellyfish look even better.

 The last step is to create the tentacles.
 Again, designing them first on paper, tracing out the outline with luminescent filament, filling out the center and adding few extra layers to make them more 3D.
 Next, I have connected the finished tentacles to the head of my jellyfish.

 After a few minutes, the jellyfish looks awesome, all I have to do now is to place it on a stand somewhere where my jellyfish lampshade gets enough sunshine.
 Great result.